CONSTITUTION

 An elected officer may be impeached for failure to execute satisfactorily the duties of his office, for demonstrating behavior unbecoming an officer of the Society, or for violating Suffolk Law School regulations.
 Impeachment may not be based on an officer’s adherence to or expression of any political, ideological, or religious viewpoint.
 Any impeachment shall occur through the following procedure:

-- Impeachment proceedings against any officer may be initiated by written petition signed by two-thirds of the other members of the Executive Board, excluding any Member against whom the charges are directed; or by twenty of the Society’s Members.
+- Impeachment proceedings against any officer may be initiated by a written petition signed by two-thirds of the other members of the Executive Board, excluding any Member against whom the charges are directed; or by twenty of the Society’s Members.
 Any such petitions shall identify the specific charges against the accused officer.

 - Impeachment charges shall be submitted to the President.
 Should the charges be directed at the President, the charges shall be submitted to the Vice President.
 The President or Vice President shall then deliver a copy of these charges to the accused officer.